 In 2007, we purchased certain patent applications and in-process research and development which included earn-out payments associated with the commercialization of The UnBalloon Non-Occlusive Modeling Catheter in the European Union and the United States as part of the consideration.
 The earn-out payments are payable quarterly at approximately the rate of two times sales.
-The European earn-out period was measured from December 23, 2009 through December 22, 2010 for which we recorded an intangible asset of approximately \$27,000.
+The European earn-out period ended December 22, 2010.
 The United States earn-out period will be measured for four quarters following the first commercial sale in the United States.
 We consider the earn-out payments associated with the commercialization of the products in Europe and the United States to be contingent consideration that will be recorded as additional intangible assets in the periods that the contingency is resolved.

-We have deferred payments related to our November 2010 acquisition of the LifeSpan Vascular Graft of approximately \$0.3 million, as of March 31, 2011, payable to Angiotech Pharmaceuticals (US), Inc. in November 2011.
+We have deferred payments related to our November 2010 acquisition of the LifeSpan Vascular Graft of approximately \$0.3 million, as of June 30, 2011, payable to Angiotech Pharmaceuticals (US), Inc. in November 2011.
 We paid approximately \$0.2 million of previously deferred payments to Edwards Lifesciences Corporation in February 2011.
 The deferred payments have been included in Acquisition-related obligations in our consolidated balance sheets.